northshorewc/ccr2016/docs/index.md

 Underground piping directs the water to our 4 below-grade clearwells (historically they have been referred to as our "reservoirs") that provide approximately 7 million gallons of storage capacity.
 While in the clearwells, water continues to react with chlorine so that proper disinfection is achieved.

 Water is drawn out of the clearwells with our 5 high service pumps.
 Underground piping directs the water to a chemical feed vault that allows for the addition of ammonium hydroxide (also referred to as aqua ammonia) and phosphate.
-The ammonium hydroxide converts the chlorine to another disinfectant, chloramine, that is used by neighboring communities and is can reduce disinfection byproducts.
+The ammonium hydroxide converts the chlorine to another disinfectant, chloramine, that is used by neighboring communities and is can reduce disinfection by-products.
 Phosphate is also added at this point to reduce lead and copper leaching within premise plumbing.

 The high service pumps deliver potable water to its members through metering pits located on the grounds of the Bender facility.
 There are several interconnections between members that the NSWC monitors; however, the bulk of the water stays within each member’s system after initial delivery.